JoshuaR830/JoshuaR830/README.md

 ### Here is a little bit about me
 I am a final year student at the University of Nottingham Ducks are cool
+I have a marmot called Wilbur - he loves all kinds of mischief and adventures!

 ## Recent projects
+### Wilbur's adventures
+I've recently built an app which is available on Google Play called Wilbur's Adventures.
+I created the app in Flutter and the backend using API Gateway, AWS Lambda, DyanmoDB and S3.

+### Games library
 I'm currently working on a games library to digitize board games I like to play.
 A lot of word based games and puzzles use a lot of paper when playing - on a mobile device that isn't a problem.
 Where am I now?
 Funny you should ask, I have a server that I wrote in .Net core that manages everything.
 I used SignalR to allow for real time communication between devices.
 The server can serve up web pages but I am currently learning to create an app with Flutter.